Ulbora/UlboraCmsV3/README.md

 ## Build Your Own System

-Building your own system give you total control over your system, but you must host all the needed micro services.
+Building your own system gives you total control over your system, but you must host all the needed micro services.

 ## Micro Services Needed (All require MySql)